Coins from the Duchy of Aquitaine

 The Numista referee for coins of this issuer is Compendium.

-A coin is missing in the catalog?
+A coin is missing in the catalogue?
 Add it yourself!